ZohaibManzoor00/personal-OS/README.md

-# Personal OS
+# My Personal OS
-A personal operating system built to capture, organize, and grow everything I learn.
+An operating system built to capture, organize, and grow everything I learn.

 ## Overview
 This is my long-term knowledge hub for engineering, career growth, projects, and AI-powered workflows.
 Instead of scattered Google Docs and notes, everything lives in one connected system designed around how I learn and work.